How To Clean The Carpeted Stairs Effectively

 Use the hose or attachment to get in the corners and be sure to get the edges really good.
 On staircases, dirt, and debris tend to cling to the corners and hard to reach places.
 Move step by step, being sure to get in those nooks and crannies on every single step.

 Once you reach the top of the staircase, work your way back down.
 This time using the hose or your choice of attachment to clean the entire surface of the step.

 Rechecking the corners, making sure each step is as clean as you can possibly make it.

-If you have a handheld vacuum cleaner, you can vacuum over the entire surface of the step instead of using a hose or multiple attachments.
+If you have a powerful handheld vacuum cleaner, you can vacuum over the entire surface of the step instead of using a hose or multiple attachments.

 Step 6: A Job Well Done

 As you make your way back down to the bottom of the staircase, take a long look back up.
 See if there is anything you missed.

 Hopefully, you are impressed with your cleaning ability.
 Make sure it meets your standards.
 Now, the staircase is clean.

 The Bottom Line: